-Itinerary - 7 Days
+Itinerary - 8 Days

-Day 1 — Fairbanks, Alaska/Denali National Park
+Day 2 — Fairbanks, Alaska/Denali National Park

 Meet in Fairbanks, and travel south through taiga forests to Denali National Park.
 As we drive into the heart of this incredible wilderness, keep your eyes peeled for moose, caribou, gray wolves, Dall sheep, and maybe even a grizzly bear.
 Arrive at our remote lodge in the former mining settlement of Kantishna, surrounded by glacier-fed rivers and the snowy peaks of the Alaska Range.
-Denali Backcountry Lodge (L,D)
+Denali Backcountry Lodge (B,L,D)

-Days 2 & 3 — Denali National Park
+Days 3 & 4 — Denali National Park

 Spend the next two days exploring Denali's wilderness with a variety of activities.
-Join our naturalist on hikes and walks for all ages, and learn about the behavior and habitat of Denali's wild residents.
+Join your expert on hikes and walks for all ages, and learn about the behavior and habitat of Denali's wild residents.
 Keep your binoculars handy to spot migrating birds, including golden plovers, arctic loons, jaegers, and eagles.
-Later, kids put their treasure-hunting skills to the test on an outdoor scavenger hunt, and search for wildflowers and animals.
-A flightseeing trip around Mount McKinley, North America's highest mountain, can also be arranged (at an additional cost).
-Denali Backcountry Lodge (B,L,D daily)
+Later, kids can go sleuthing for wildflowers and animals, and pan for gold in a glacier-fed river.
+A flightseeing trip around Denali, North America's highest mountain, can also be arranged (at an additional cost).

-Day 4 — Denali/Talkeetna
+Day 5 — Denali/Talkeetna

 This morning, wake up early with the kids and catch Denali's wildlife at one of its most active periods as we drive out of the park.
-The head to Talkeetna on the Denali Star Train and explore this historic Alaskan village which serves as a launching point for climbers of Mount McKinley.
+The head to Talkeetna on the Denali Star Train and explore this historic Alaskan village which serves as a launching point for climbers of Denali.
 Enjoy a family dinner on your own, and watch as the sun sets over the ice-capped summit of this legendary mountain.
-Talkeetna Alaskan Lodge (B,L)

-Day 5 — Talkeetna/Girdwood
+Day 6 — Talkeetna/Girdwood

-Day 6 — Prince William Sound
+Day 7 — Prince William Sound

 Embark on a day cruise on Prince William Sound, where the rich waters attract a variety of wildlife, from humpback whales and orcas to playful sea otters, puffins, and seals.
 Against a spectacular mountain backdrop, glide past towering tidewater glaciers, and listen for the telltale crackle and boom of impending glacier calving.
 Keep an eye out for the brown bears that come here to feed on salmon.
 Later this evening, celebrate your family Alaska adventure with a farewell dinner.
 Hotel Alyeska (B,L,D)

-Day 7 — Girdwood/Anchorage
+Day 8 — Girdwood/Anchorage

 This morning, meet shaggy bison, elegant elk, coyotes, and a whole bunch of bears at the Alaska Wildlife Conservation Center, which rehabilitates injured and orphaned animals to the wild.
 Have your camera ready as you get up-close to these magnificent animals and learn about their conservation.
 After lunch, return to Anchorage and connect with your flight home.
-(B,L)